 Airbus will start offering dimmable windows

-During this week’s Airbus Summit 2021, the aircraft manufacturer has revealed that Airbus A350s delivered in 2022 and beyond will feature dimmable windows.
-This is part of an overall change to the aircraft manufacturer’s signature Airspace cabin design, and it would bring the Airbus A350 in line with the Boeing 787 in this regard, as the latter plane has long (controversially) offered that.
+This is part of an overall change to the aircraft manufacturer’s signature Airspace cabin design, and it will bring the Airbus A350 in line with the Boeing 787 in this regard, as the latter plane has long (controversially) offered dimmable windows.

 The new window shade technology is designed by Gentex Corporation, which is a supplier of electronically dimmable windows for the aerospace industry.
 With these latest generation electrochromic windows, passengers will no longer have to manually push the window shade up or down, but rather can adjust their window shade setting by the push of a button.